 She only looked at him with all the disgust and despise she could cram into her gaze.
 Ames tried to chase it, but he apparently didn’t succeed, because he returned empty-handed.

 “Nina Palmer, you are under arrest for refusing to carry out an order on a military mission.”

 Their eyes met each other’s for a moment.

 It was terrific.
 The most chilling exchange of gazes ever, something that was going to haunt Nina for a long time.

 There was nothing in Walter Ames.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Jakub TeteraWrite a Review